JRONGW/Intro-to-IOT_Cuboctahedron-Pomodoro/README.md

 <img width="3508" height="2480" alt="A4 cuboctahedron" src="https://github.com/user-attachments/assets/4d2e69e6-a9f6-42c0-9407-53acfa2cd62a" />

 - The core functionality of the Cuboctahedron Pomodoro is the use it as a timer for work and rest.
 Cuboctahedron is a symmetrical geometry representing the bi-mode of this pomodoro with its 6 identical squares and 8 identical triangles.
 The larger square surface down sets a 25min clock for work.
 The smaller triangle surface down sets a 5min clock for rest.
 In the testing, I use the 20s as a substitution for 25min clock and 10s as a substitution for 5min clock.

+### Instruction for users
+Place the object with a square face down to start a work session.
+Place it with a triangle face down to start a rest session.
+Hold a face steady for 10 s (demo mode) to confirm; LEDs and the website visualize the state.
+(Production timings: 25 min work, 5 min rest; demo timings: 20 s / 10 s.)

 ### Merits
 - It connects physical interaction, edge computing, event-driven networks and visualization into a closed loop.